stockphrase/no-silo/content/courses/writing-3/wr3-syllabus-w22.md

 Hive is an open-source repository containing notes, ideas, and questions about our course readings and class discussions.
 We will build this resource together as a class---sharing the work of interpreting, analyzing, and questioning the complex course texts we encounter.

+- *Your contributions to Hive are a key element in your class participation*.

 We will use shared <i class="fab fa-google-drive"></i> [Google docs](https://google.dartmouth.edu/) to create the Hive resource.
 Each week containing course readings or films has a dedicated Hive document.
 Please make sure to contribute to the Hive document for your course section.
-You may distinguish between these two documents by examining the superscript notations, as in the examples below:

-- <i class="fab fa-forumbee"></i> <sup>6</sup> : Hive page for section 6 @ [11 hour](https://www.dartmouth.edu/reg/docs/class_schedule.pdf)
-- <i class="fab fa-forumbee"></i> <sup>7</sup> : Hive page for section 7 @ [12 hour](https://www.dartmouth.edu/reg/docs/class_schedule.pdf)

 {{< hint note >}}
-[<i class="fas fa-circle"></i>]()  You must use your Dartmouth login credentials to access the shared drive, not your personal Gmail account.
-You may authenticate using this G-Suite link: https://google.dartmouth.edu/
+[<i class="fas fa-star-of-life"></i>](/courses/writing-3/author-page) Instructions and ideas for Hive contributions are [described in more detail above](/courses/writing-3/wr3-syllabus-w22/#iii-contribute-to-hive).
 {{< /hint >}}

-Our objective for Hive is to explore meaning, discover argumentative structures, evaluate supporting evidence, ask probing questions, connect to other readings, link to relevant resources, and think critically about the implications of a text.
-The “[hive mind](https://www.merriam-webster.com/dictionary/hive%20mind)” is capable of discovering and creating far more than any one individual.
-With luck, Hive will become a central resource in our class discussions and an indispensable aid to you as you craft your essays.

-You might contribute to Hive by doing some of the following tasks:

-- Help create a simplified version of the text’s argumentative structure by presenting an ordered list of claims, reasons, and evidence.
-- Ask a question about a difficult passage in the text or offer an answer to one posed by another student.
-- Define difficult vocabulary.
-- Flag a key portion of the essay or film that seems worthy of discussion or analysis and explain why it seems significant, or build on the thought of another student who has done so.
-- Make a connection between an idea found in one text with others we have read in class (or elsewhere).
-- Constructively question, respond, or correct the ideas or work of another student.

 ### 6. Critical Reading Notes